Constraints on the mass and self-coupling of Ultra-Light Scalar Field Dark Matter using observational limits on galactic central mass: Modelling realistic cores

 At this stage, it is useful to compare the strength of gravity and scalar self-interactions.
 Using Poisson's equation (\ref{eq:Poisson}), it is easy to see that, in Gross-Pitaevskii equation (\ref{eq:GrossPitaevskii}), the ratio of gravitational term $m \Phi \Psi$ and the self-interaction term $\frac{\lambda}{8m^3} |\Psi|^2 \Psi$ will be

 i.e. as the size of the object increases, gravity becomes far more important than self-interactions.
 This is expected since the quartic self-interactions of the scalar field are contact interactions while gravity is a long range force.
+Now using eqs.~(\ref{eq:s2}) and (\ref{eq:lambda}), this ratio is also the same as